marijnh/Eloquent-JavaScript/09_regexp.md

 {{index [parentheses, "in regular expressions"]}}

-Parentheses can be used to limit the part of the pattern that the pipe operator applies to, and you can put multiple such operators next to each other to express a choice between more than two alternatives.
+Parentheses can be used to limit the part of the pattern to which the pipe operator applies, and you can put multiple such operators next to each other to express a choice between more than two alternatives.

 ## The mechanics of matching

 {{index ["regular expression", matching], [matching, algorithm], "search problem"}}

-Conceptually, when you use `exec` or `test`, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on, until it finds a match or reaches the end of the string.
+Conceptually, when you use `exec` or `test`, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on until it finds a match or reaches the end of the string.
 It'll either return the first match that can be found or fail to find any match at all.

 {{index ["regular expression", matching], [matching, algorithm]}}